Dr Lucy Ziegler

 - Phone: +44(0)113 343 7351

 - Location: 10.39 Worsley Building

-My current post is funded by Yorkshire Cancer Research and aims to improve the integration of palliative care alongside oncology care.
-I lead two projects in this area; Time4PallCare and STEP.
-Time4PallCare is funded by Yorkshire Cancer Research uses population-level data to establish the characteristics of cancer patients currently under-represented in terms of access to palliative care and the duration of palliative care necessary to achieve measurable improvements to quality of life.
-STEP is a National Institute for Health Research funded project (Nov 2017- 2020) which builds on this work and aims to support timely effective communication about palliative care.
+Lucy’s research aims to improve the integration of palliative care alongside oncology care.
+Time4PallCare is a study funded by Yorkshire Cancer Research which uses population-level data to establish the characteristics of cancer patients currently under-represented in terms of access to palliative care and the duration of palliative care necessary to achieve measurable improvements to quality of life.
+STEP is a National Institute for Health Research funded project (Nov 2017- 2021) which builds on this work and aims to support timely effective communication about palliative care between clinicians and patients.

-Prior to joining LIHS I was senior research fellow (2008–2012) in the Leeds Psychosocial Oncology and Clinical Practice Research Group, St James's Institute of Oncology, where I undertook research aimed at improving the management of distress in oncology and worked on an NIHR funded project (eRAPID) which aimed to develop an intelligent system for online reporting of cancer symptoms.
+Prior to joining LIHS I was senior research fellow (2008–2012) in the Leeds Psychosocial Oncology and Clinical Practice Research Group, St James's Institute of Oncology, where I undertook research aimed at improving the management of distress in oncology and worked on the NIHR programme eRAPID which developed an intelligent system for online reporting of cancer symptoms.
 Between 2001 and 2008 I was a research fellow at the University of Bradford undertaking research with head and neck cancer patients, exploring psychological difficulties and adaptation to disease.